 Long Live the Missus!
 (1947)

-It is a 1947 Chinese movie listed as one of the best comedies of the Civil War era.
-The movie was directed by Sang Hu with a screenplay created by well-known Chinese scholar Eileen Chang.
-The movie was produced in Shanghai by Wenhua movie Company and entertainingly chronicles women’s lives, male-female bonds, and marital relationships in 1940s Shanghai.
+It is indeed a 1947 Chinese movie listed as one of the best comedies of the Civil War era.
+The movie was directed by Sang Hu with a screenplay created by well-known Chinese scholar Eileen Chang. the movie was produced in Shanghai by Wenhua Movie Company and entertainingly chronicles women’s lives, male-female bonds, and marital relationships in 1940s Shanghai.

 Spring in a Small Town (1948)

-Spring in a Small Town was voted the best Chinese movie ever made.
-While recognized as a classic today, upon its release, the movie was much more negatively panned.
+Spring in a Small Town was voted the best Chinese movie ever made. while recognized as a classic today, upon its release, the movie was much more negatively panned.
 Spring in a Small Town, unlike its leftist forerunners of the 1930s, focused on an intimate story with only sporadic references to the national politics of the time.
-Because of this obvious lack of “political” basis, the movie was rejected by the Communist Party and the right.
+As of this obvious lack of a “political” basis, the movie was rejected by the communist Party and the right.
 The setting of the movie shows the state of mind of a community and their damaged houses.
 There are only 5 characters, which creates an atmosphere of terrible loneliness.

 Crows and Sparrows (1949)